RyanClementsHax/notes/cloud/aws/aws.md

     - sql interface
   - firehose
     - loading data streams and not creating sql-based applications
+    - its more about "pointing" the data to a specific endpoint
+      - s3
+      - redshift
 - cloud formation
   - infrastructure as code
   - templates written as json or yml